Eastern Maine Medical Center: History

 The hospital was chartered in 1897 by the Maine State Legislature, and a committee came to inspect the facilities.
 Mabel Hammons, a nursing student, recalls that "the always immaculate little building had an extra going over; nurses wore their best uniforms, patients were implored to smile, look comfortable and not require bedpans while the Legislature was here."
 A new building to ease overcrowding and provide additional surgical theaters was proposed, and $20,000 was set aside for the project.
 Work on the foundation for the building began soon after.
 The board of trustees voted to tear down the existing Hospital and use its materials to help reduce the cost of constructing the new, larger building.
 Another doctor, Bertram L. Bryant, specializing in "pathology and bacteriology", was hired into the medical team as well.

 The new ward was opened in October 1899.
 Extra trolley cars had to be put into service in Bangor and Old Town to help transport the large crowds, who came to take tours of the new facilities.
 The first interns were appointed soon after, in 1900.
 The hospital also purchases its first ambulance.
 There was a 50% increase in the number of admitted patients between 1900 and 1901, bringing the number of patients admitted in 1901 to 799.
 The same year, a separate building was constructed to house contagious disease patients.
 Overcrowding became a problem again.

 In 1902, a children's ward was suggested, and in 1903 the hospital began to fundraise for its construction.
 The project was postponed in 1904 due to a typhoid fever outbreak.
 The 54-bed hospital housed 75 typhoid patients, who slept in linen closets and offices.
 Hospital physicians blame the outbreak on the city's drinking water supply, which was piped in from the Penobscot River.

 Ellen Paine resigned from her position as hospital superintendent in 1906, and opened her own Paine Hospital.
 This hospital was later sold to the Felician Sisters and became St. Joseph's Hospital, which still exists.
-Ida Washburne, another Mass General employee, steps up to take her place.
+Ida Washburne, another Mass General employee, stepped up to take her place.
 Later, in 1907, the state legislature approved a grant of $15,000 to the hospital for the construction of a children's ward, provided that the hospital raises $25,000 on its own.
 Two private citizens donate the required $25,000 in 1908.
 Construction of the ward began in 1909, and the ward opened on January 1, 1910.
 The hospital also took the opportunity to install its first set of x-ray equipment.